#---Hash---

 p hash[:height] # => nil

-To avoid this, use fetch.
+Or use fetch to access instead of [].
 It’ll blow up if the key doesn’t exist:

 p hash[:height] # => nil